Old-Time Ozark Customs of Pregnancy and Childbirth

 Ozark Aphrodisiacs:

 Yarrow, lady slipper roots, dodder/love vine/angel’s hair, moccasin flower roots, and the leaves and stems of mistletoe were all considered “love medicine” a few generations ago in the Ozarks.
-I wouldn’t recommend taking any kind of herb for such recreational purposes– you might end up poisoning someone!

 The Love Cure